Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Bayesian transport maps for large spatial fields

 The maximin ordering can be interpreted as a multiresolution decomposition into coarse scales early in the ordering and fine scales later in the ordering.
 In particular, the minimal pairwise distance $\ell_i = \| \bs_i - \bs_{c_i(1)} \|$ among the first $i$ locations of the ordering decays roughly as $\ell_i \propto i^{-1/\text{dim}}$, where $\text{dim}$ here is the dimension of the spatial domain (see Figure \ref{fig:scale}).
 As a result of the maximin ordering, the $i$th regression in \eqref{eq:regi} can be viewed as a spatial prediction at location $\bs_i$ based on data at locations $\bs_1,\ldots,\bs_{i-1}$ that lie roughly on a regular grid with distance (i.e., scale) $\ell_i$.

-When the variables $y_1,\ldots,y_N$ are not associated with spatial locations or when Euclidean distance between the locations is not meaningful (e.g., nonstationary, multivariate, spatio-temporal, or functional data), the maximin and neighbor ordering can be carried out based on other distance metrics, such as $(1 - |\text{correlation}|)^{1/2}$ based on some guess or estimate of the correlation between variables \citep{Kidd2020}.
-An example of this idea can be found in Section \ref{sec:application}.
+When the variables $y_1,\ldots,y_N$ are not associated with spatial locations or when Euclidean distance between the locations is not meaningful (e.g., nonstationary, multivariate, spatio-temporal, or functional data), the maximin and neighbor ordering can be carried out based on other distance metrics, such as $(1 - |\text{correlation}|)^{1/2}$ based on some guess or estimate of the correlation between variables \citep{Kang2021,Kidd2020}.